-The existing hazard profiles for the substances evaluated by US EPA mention transformation products where such have been identified, e.g. bisphenol A, and where the hazards scores of these deviate from those of the parent compound.
-However, no full data sheets on transformation products are provided by US EPA and, hence, it has not been possible within the framework of the present study to evaluate a parameter such as endocrine disruption (ED), which is not included in the US EPA profile.
-If considering additional data (EU list for EDs) not provided by US EPA, which is outside the scope of the current study, bisphenol A would score "high" for ED based on the adapted criteria.
-This would result in benchmark score 1 (BM1) for flame retardants eventually resulting in transformation products suchs as bisphenool A, which is lower than the current scores.
+The existing hazard profiles for the substances evaluated by US EPA mention transformation products where such have been identified, and where the hazards scores of these deviate from those of the parent compound.
+However, no full data sheets on transformation products are provided by US EPA and, hence, it has not been possible within the framework of the present study to fully evaluate a parameter such as endocrine disruption (ED), which is not included in the US EPA profile.
+However, where data indicate identification of transformation products, such as resorcinol in relation to RDP, these have been included in the screening.

+If also considering theoretical transformation products, such as bisphenol A in relation to BAPP, bisphenol A would score "high" for ED based on the adapted criteria.
+This would result in an overall hazard score 1 for flame retardants eventually resulting in transformation products such as bisphenol A, which is lower than the current scores.

-In additions to the screening profiles, an overall benchmark score has been calculated and is presented for each of the screened substances.
+In additions to the screening profiles, an overall hazard score has been calculated and is presented for each of the screened substances.